Moving Between States: Vehicle Registration Timeline

 | Missouri | 30 days |

-States define "establishing residency" differently.
-Common triggers include accepting full-time employment, registering to vote, enrolling children in public school, applying for in-state tuition, claiming a homestead exemption, or maintaining a primary dwelling for more than a defined period.
-Florida and Texas are aggressive about enforcement; New England states tend to be more flexible.
+States don't agree on what "establishing residency" means.
+Some count the day you accept full-time employment.
+Others look at voter registration, enrolling children in public school, applying for in-state tuition, claiming a homestead exemption, or simply keeping a primary dwelling past a set number of days.
+Florida and Texas enforce hard; the New England states tend to give people more room.

 The step-by-step process